Spiderfoot 101 with Kali using Docker

 You should see the spiderfoot image creted seconds ago:

 The above will run previously created spiderfoot image in the background and expose a TCP port 5009 on the host computer.
-Any traffic sent to host:5009
+Any traffic sent to `host:5009` will be forwarded to the port 5001 on the docker where spiderfoot is running and listening.

 To check if the docker image is running, we can do: